 Curriculum vitae, including your GPA, and contact information for professional references

-Ph.D. students are strongly encouraged to apply for the NSF-GRFP (<-- check it out!).
+Ph.D. students are strongly encouraged to apply for the NSF-GRFP (<-- take a look!).
 The fellowship deadline is in mid-October, AU grad preview weekend is in January, and the DBS application is due in February.
 There is also the Minority Dissertation Fellowship Program in Education Research.

 Here are other programs that offer advanced degrees in biology education research.